The Ugly Truth About Love

 Now, if the answer is a major blowup and high drama, then you have a problem.
 A big problem.
 Your relationship is conditional and could be borderline toxic.

-The solution is to first recognize which role each of you plays and see how it has fucked up your relationship.
+The solution is to first recognize which role each of you plays and see how it has sabotaged your relationship.
 The clearest way to see this is to realize you aren't getting out of the relationship what you expected, but you still love each other.

 Want to know a secret?